Writing a good request is one of the most important parts of couch surfing. Not sure where to start or what to include?

 The single most important thing you can do to increase your request acceptance rate is to have a filled out, engaging profile.

-Write something about yourself, and try to think about what would pique a host's interest.
+Write something about yourself, and try to think about what would grab a host's interest.
 What interests and stories do you have that you could share with a potential host?
-(Or a potential surfer down the line!)
+(Or a potential surfer if you host someday!)

-Add a photo, one that ideally shows your face.
+Add a photo that shows your face.
 It doesn't have to be a "passport-style" photo, but people feel more comfortable meeting someone if they know what the person's face looks like.

-Complete Strong Verification: most hosts prefer to host verified users, since they know that the person has gone through a ID verfication process.
+Complete Strong Verification: most hosts prefer to host verified users, since they know that the person has gone through a ID verification process.
 Read more about it here.

 Choose a host carefully